SabreTools/NDecrypt/README.md

 This tool allows you to encrypt and decrypt your personally dumped NDS and N3DS roms with minimal hassle.
 The only caveat right now is that you need a `keys.bin` file for your personally obtained encryption keys.

+## Where do I find it?

+For the most recent stable build, download the latest release here: [Releases Page](https://github.com/SabreTools/NDecrypt/releases)

+For the latest WIP build here: [Rolling Release](https://github.com/SabreTools/NDecrypt/releases/tag/rolling)

 ## So how do I use this?

     NDecrypt.exe <operation> [flags] <path> ...

     Possible values for <operation>:
     e, encrypt - Encrypt the input files d, decrypt - Decrypt the input files

     Possible values for [flags] (one or more can be used):
     -c, --citra           - Enable using aes_keys.txt instead of keys.bin
     -dev, --development   - Enable using development keys, if available -f, --force           - Force operation by avoiding sanity checks -h, --hash            - Output size and hashes to a companion file -k, --keyfile <path>  - Path to keys.bin or aes_keys.txt

     <path> can be any file or folder that contains uncompressed items.
     More than one path can be specified at a time.

 **Note:** This overwrites the input files, so make backups if you're working on your original, personal dumps.